 I have been an Aerosmith fan for almost four decades.
-I have been making Loaded Fries professionally for about a decade.
-That I have never put this song together with a Loaded Fries menu item actually makes me a bit ashamed.
+I have been making Chili Cheese Fries professionally for about a decade.
+That I have never put this song together with a fries menu item actually makes me a bit ashamed.
 It would also be a great name for a chicken thigh sandwich.

 Beyond cheese and chili, the choice of toppings is fairly endless.
-I kept this particular version vegetarian using only sour cream, scallions & a bit of hot sauce for topping.
+I kept this particular version traditional with just a sprinkle of scallions for topping.
 I do find there is a law of diminishing returns on toppings.
 These are loaded FRIES and fries should be front and center.

 Then again, the choice is yours.

 twice-fried fries, seitan chili, queso, scallions, & Aleppo pepper